ViniciusSass/mamonit/README.md

 # mamonit
-Log analyzer for SAS Marketing Automation
+Log analyzer for SAS Marketing Automation (tested with 6.5)

 Use cases:
 - Show running campaigns using active log file.